How to host an eco-friendly Christmas

 Make use of leftovers

 Food waste is a huge environmental issue, but even more so at Christmas when entertaining multiple guests.
-Make sure you’re ready with some brilliant recipes to make use of leftovers!
+Try to only buy what you need and be organised, and use up your leftovers with this brilliant recipes.

 Photo: Maple from Canada